hussein1571/Smart-City-Blockchain/README.md

 # Copy the `Address` output here and save it for later use
 # [optional] add "--ledger" at the end to use a Ledger Nano S

-scli keys add validator
+scli keys add jack

 # Add account, with coins to the genesis file

-sd add-genesis-account $(scli keys show validator -a) 1000000token,1000000000stake
+sd add-genesis-account $(scli keys show jack -a) 100000000000000stake

 # Configure your CLI to eliminate need for chain-id flag